 Driver and Vehicle Standards Department

-The Department conducts driving tests and carries out inspections of vehicles brought into the island and of suspected defective vehicles, usually at the request of the Police.
+The DVS Department registers new vehicles to the Islands, conducts driving tests and carries out inspections of vehicles brought into the island and of suspected defective vehicles, usually at the request of the Police.

 If you think you have been sold a dangerous vehicle, you should contact the police for advice.